Economy & Items

 Certain powers or mechanics allow a Character to break an item, typically the Drain Item or Destroy Item powers.
 To use these powers the user must pay all costs and then remove the tag from the item and tear it in half.
 The breaking player then either leaves the prop and torn tag on the ground, placing the prop over the torn tag pieces so they don’t blow away, or takes both the prop and tag with them.
 If they do the latter they must return the prop to the player at the end of the game similar to Stealing above.
 If you can’t tear the tag you may separate it from the item instead, such as when tag tape makes it too durable to tear.
 An item whose tag has been torn in half or removed from the prop is broken and can no longer be used.

 Powers and Mechanics, such as the Repair Item power allow a broken item to be repaired.
-Magic Items cannot be repaired if broken but Crafted Items can be.
-To repair an item you must fulfill all costs for using the power or mechanic, typically this is to roleplay fixing the item,reassemble the tag, write your character’s initials across the tear line, and then attach it to the original prop.
+Magic Items cannot normally be repaired if broken, but Crafted Items can be.
+To repair an item you must fulfill all costs for using the power or mechanic, typically this is to roleplay fixing the item, reassemble the tag, write your character’s initials across the tear line, and then attach it to the original prop.
 An item can only be repaired once, if it is broken a second time it is broken for good.

 Weapons

 We use foam and latex weapons at Darkwood Nights.
-All weapons must pass a safety check each game they are to be used and any weapon that fails cannot be used at Darkwood Nights.
 All Melee Weapons must appear as the weapon type they are representing and we encourage the use of commercial weapons to represent Melee weapons.
 Boffers, typically homemade round weapons with a cloth covering, represent natural weapons at Darkwood Nights and cannot be used to represent Melee Weapons.

 Natural weapons are Fists, Claws and Shadow Weapons and are represented by boffers with different colored wrapping.
 All Natural Weapons can only be used in one hand and have a base damage of 1.
 In order to use Claws or Shadow Weapons a character must have a power that allows them to do so.